YalutecTechnology/sales-force/README.md

 Package  | Description  | Implementations or sub-packages
 -------- | ------------ | --------------------------------
-cache | Contains logic to retrieve and store mensages of context and interconnections on cache. | Implementations: Redis (ContextCache, InterconnectionCache) and [Ristretto Cache](https://github.com/dgraph-io/ristretto) clients | Contains the clients to send requests to Botrunner sent-to, Integrations API, AgentLiveChat API and Saleforce API |
+cache | Contains logic to retrieve and store mensages of context and interconnections on cache. | Implementations: Redis (ContextCache, InterconnectionCache) and [Ristretto Cache](https://github.com/dgraph-io/ristretto) clients | Contains the clients to send requests to Botrunner sent-to, Studiong sent-to, Integrations API, AgentLiveChat API and Saleforce API |
 constants | It will contain the common constants and errors that we use in the service| helpers | It contains utilities that help us in the creation of endpoints or file encoding, and other functionalities.| models | Contains base structures that we will use for this service.  |